MGRiv/High-School-Stuff/README.md

 # High-School-Stuff
 These are copies of some the github directories from my high school classes.
-Not all of this is my work.
+Most of this is my work, but I can't speak for everything in these folders.